bluedata-katacoda/katacoda-scenarios/CDH_upgrade_scenario/step4.md

 <br>-Dockerfile

+EPIC always starts with a Dockerfile that explicitly lists all of the software used for building the CDH image and the commands to configure the application.

 <br>-json file

 Changes that needs to be done in json file is: Name and distro_id needs to be updated based on the version of the Spark image to reflect the changes in the App Store for the upgraded image